symfony/symfony-docs/cookbook/symfony1.rst

     }

-This means that if a class is not found in the ``vendor`` directory, Composer will search in the ``src`` directory before throwing a "class does not exists" exception.
+This means that if a class is not found in the ``vendor`` directory, Composer will search in the ``src`` directory before throwing a "class does not exist" exception.
 Read more about configuring the Composer Autoloader in `the Composer documentation`_